-The Bank has processes and controls in place in regard to various aspects of Credit Risk Management such as appraisal, pricing, credit approval authority, documentation, reporting and monitoring, review and renewal of credit facilities, management of problem loans, credit monitoring, etc. The Bank also has a system of Credit Audit with the aims of achieving continuous improvement in the quality of the credit portfolio with total credit exposure (FB+NFB limits) above ₹20 Crore/ USD 2 Million or its equivalent and above.
+The Bank has processes and controls in place in regard to various aspects of Credit Risk Management such as appraisal, pricing, credit approval authority, documentation, reporting and monitoring, review and renewal of credit facilities, management of problem loans, credit monitoring, etc. The Bank also has a system of Credit Audit with the aims of achieving continuous improvement in the quality of the credit portfolio with exposure of ₹20 Crore. and above.
 Credit Audit covers audit of credit sanction decisions at various levels.
 Both the pre-sanction process and post-sanction position are examined as a part of the Credit Audit System.
 Credit Audit also examines identified Risks and suggests Risk Mitigation Measures.